Battle of Barren Hill: Battle

 On May 20, 1778, the British launched their attack.
 The militia scattered at the sight of the British troops, not offering any resistance and failing to notify Lafayette of the attack.
 On Ridge Road, the American group learned of the British attack.
 A small group was sent to fight a delaying action against the British while their commander sent word to Lafayette about the developments.
 After Lafayette learned of the attack, another patriot came up and told him that the British had advanced up the White Marsh Road.

 Lafayette knew of another small road that led back to Matson Ford that would bypass the British force.
 It ran along some low ground that would conceal the Americans from the British.
 The British did not know about this road.
 Lafayette ordered his men to retreat down this road while ordering a rear guard to delay the British at the church.
 A few small patrols were sent to engage the British, skirmishing including the Oneida, making them think that the American force intended to stay and fight.
 Lafayette calmed his retreating force and slipped away with relatively few casualties.

 Aftermath

-The British, having failed to bag Lafayette, resumed their retreat from Philadelphia to New York.
-Washington's army shadowed Clinton on his withdrawal and forced a Battle at Monmouth on June 28, 1778, the last major battle in the North.
+On June 18, 1778, the British army evacuated Philadelphia, marching towards the Jersey shore where naval transports would ferry them to New York.
+Washington's army shadowed Clinton on his withdrawal, and then engaged the British in the Battle at Monmouth on June 28, 1778, the Revolutionary War's last major battle in the North.

+While there is no official record of the casualties suffered by the Oneida, church records from Saint Peter's Church in Barren Hill indicate that six were buried.
+One such casualty was Thomas Sinavis, a sachem of the Oneida.